 These are some excerpts taken from a recent story by Matthew Theunissen writing in New Zealand's largest daily newspaper, The New Zealand Herald.

-Explaining this success, New Zealand Winegrowers chief executive Philip Gregan says his organization has been working for a long time in the United States and has built up a lot of momentum in the market.
+Explaining the growing popularity of New Zealand wines in the USA, Winegrowers chief executive Philip Gregan says his organization has been working for a long time in the United States and has built up a lot of momentum in the market.

 "The other core component is obviously the product we're dealing with, and New Zealand produces world-class, distinctive wines and clearly they're resonating with consumers in the US, particularly the sauvignon blanc."

 He says New Zealand wine is generally classified as a premium product that represents value for money.

 "Most New Zealand wine is selling for more than US$10 a bottle, where the biggest portion of the market in the US is under US$10."

 The average American wouldn't know about New Zealand wine, but regular wine consumers would regularly see it in supermarkets, wine shops and restaurants.
 America is the biggest wine market in the world and it's the market everyone wants to succeed in.
 They're now our number one market by volume and value."

 Villa Maria wines spokesman Ian Clark says that when you look at the numbers, New Zealand's success is quite extraordinary.

 "France has 2 million acres of grapes planted, Italy has 1.9 million acres, while New Zealand has around about 91,000 acres.
 We make less than 1 per cent of the world's wine but we've managed to get towards the real top premium end of the market.